cuhsat/lrsh/README.md

 * `-- exit` Shutdown server
 * `-- halt` Shutdown client

-All other input will be evaluated and execute as Lua commands.
+All input will be evaluated and execute as Lua commands.
 The internal function `shell` will execute system commands by using the users default shell and return the results where `strerr` will be mapped to `stdout`.

+Use <kbd>Ctrl</kbd>+<kbd>n</kbd> to insert a new line.

 ## Environment
 An user specific profile can be place under `~/.palantir.lua`.